tfdsoft/famidash/CONTRIBUTING.md

 * While building the ROMs, if a memory bank byte overflow happens in the middle of building, it means that there is not enough ROM space.
 It is usually solved by removing some existing levels or optimizing a level, specifically sprites and level length.
 * While exporting levels, if it doesn't export and shows that it expected a comma or another character, it means that there is a syntax error in a .json5 file.
+* If you playtest your level on the actual game, but you found changes that weren't supposed to happen, double check if you exported the level or set up its metadata correctly.

 For any concerns and problems regarding level making and exporting, feel free to ask the developers for help. (response times will vary)